juju/docs/src/en/charms-storage.md

 juju add-storage <unit> <label>[=<pool>,<size>,<count>]
 ```

-As with `juju add-unit` the parameters used are taken from the `juju deploy`
+As with `juju add-unit` the storage parameters used are taken from the `juju
-command corresponding to the unit.
+deploy` command corresponding to the unit.

 ### Examples